andreaiacono/andreaiacono.github.io/tesi/thesis.md

 detecting even the smallest signs of viral life: growth, food consumption, and waste production.
-Despite every attempt at biological impartiality, these tests suffered from a strong terrestrial bias: assumptions about what Martian microbes would eat, \"breathe,\" or live in were dictated by our biochemical preferences for carbon and water.
+Despite every attempt at biological impartiality, these tests suffered from a strong terrestrial bias: assumptions about what Martian microbes would eat, "breathe," or live in were dictated by our biochemical preferences for carbon and water.
 Ultimately, the Viking probe obtained no data for or against the presence of life on Mars.